 - vegetable oil

-Once skillet is heated up, add shrimp to skillet.
+- Once skillet is heated up, add shrimp to skillet.
 Do not overlap.
-Lightly sprinkle salt and pepper onto shrimp.
+Lightly sprinkle salt onto shrimp.
 Sear shrimp for ~2 minutes, then flip over.
-Lightly sprinkle salt and pepper again, and sear for another ~2 minutes, or until shrimp is done.
+Lightly sprinkle salt again, and sear for another ~2 minutes, or until shrimp is done.

-Add freshly squeezed lemon juice, honey, minced garlic and water onto skillet.
+- Add freshly squeezed lemon juice, honey, and minced garlic onto skillet.
 Lightly scrap the bottom of the skillet to incorporate the juices from searing the shrimp into the sauce.